 For auctions in the Republic of Ireland, there is a non-refundable technology fee of €125 (€103.31 plus VAT) for each auction.
 This fee is payable during the registration process.
 Please note that this fee will be processed as a separate transaction to any deposit requirement.

-Payment Information – Credit/Debit Card details.
+Payment Information – Credit/Debit Card details or Bank Account details.

 In both cases, you will be asked to confirm your bid amount before it is placed.

-Please note that if a bid is placed within 60 seconds of the lot’s closing time, an additional 60 seconds will be added.
+Please note that if a bid is placed within 60 seconds of the scheduled closing time, an additional 60 seconds will be added.
 This is known as an extension period.
 During an extension period, any further bid that is placed will result in the clock re-setting again for a further 60 seconds, giving all registered bidders a fair and equal opportunity to place another bid.
 This will continue to happen until a full 60 seconds passes with no bids being placed.

 No; our auctions are fully online and we cannot accept bids over the phone.